PlugShare/slate/source/index.html.md

       <div class="field">volts</div>
       <div class="type">Number (integer)</div>
     </td>
-    <td>Average volts if recorded during this visit, else NULL.
+    <td>User submitted data of maximum volts if recorded during this visit, else NULL.
 Note: depending on vehicle capabilities or limitations, this may be lower than the station’s maximum capabilities.</td>
   </tr>
   <tr>
     <td>
       <div class="field">amps</div>
       <div class="type">Number (integer)</div>
     </td>
-    <td>Average amps if recorded during this visit, else NULL.
+    <td>User submitted data of maximum amps if recorded during this visit, else NULL.
 Note: depending on vehicle capabilities or limitations, this may be lower than the station’s maximum capabilities.</td>
   </tr>
 </table>